nanoporetech/dorado-docs/docs/barcoding/barcoding.md

 In addition to supporting the standard barcode kits from Oxford Nanopore, Dorado also supports specifying custom barcode kit arrangements and sequences.
-This is done by passing a barcode arrangement file via the `--barcode-arrangement` argument (either to `dorado demux` or `dorado basecaller`).
+This is done by passing a barcode arrangement file via the `--barcode-arrangement` argument (either to Dorado `demux` or Dorado `basecaller`).
 Custom barcode sequences can optionally be specified via the `--barcode-sequences` option.
 See [here]({{find("custom_barcode")}}) for more details.

 ## CLI reference

-Here's a slightly re-formatted output from the `dorado demux` subcommand for reference.
+Here's a slightly re-formatted output from the Dorado `demux` subcommand for reference.

 !!! info